 Whilst not exact, there are many similarities between the efforts to reduce smoking and to cut our carbon emissions.
 After a slow start, a tipping point was reached, when it became culturally unacceptable to smoke in public places.
 We need the same decade’s long campaign to wean us off our current addiction to burning coal, oil and gas.
 Soon it will be frowned upon to drive an internal combustion engine car, to eat beef and dairy or to fly on holiday without robust carbon offsetting.
 Your grandchildren will not understand why you did not act earlier.

-If you have enjoyed this article, you might enjoy my blogs at http://www.carbonchoices.uk and my book, Carbon Choices on the common sense solutions to our climate and nature crises.
-Available from Amazon.
+If you have enjoyed this blog, please share with others on social media.
+You might also enjoy Carbon Choices on the common-sense solutions to our climate and nature crises.
+Available direct from me or from Amazon.
 I am donating one third of profits to rewilding projects.
+I am also available to give presentations on 'rewilding' or on the 'common-sense solutions to our climate crisis'.